git03-Nguyen/RAG-LLM/README.md

 **Remember:**
 - The system does not use an LLM to understand the meaning of the query.
 It simply uses the search query with a vector database to find vectors that are most similar to the query vector.
-- ID in response of retriever API is the _id of object in TMDB database (```_id = ObjectId(67556a930eac33604a69f72c)```).
+- ID in response of retriever API is the tmdb_id of object in TMDB database (```tmdb_id = 23234```).
 You can use this id to get more information about the movie by querying to mongodb.
-In hosted server, rag-llm service uses database of volunteer team.
-The id maybe different from the _id in your database.

 ## More about knowledge store and retrieve API
 ### Understanding the knowledge store and retrieve API